 May flowers are: (1) upland larkspur, (2) spring beauty, (3) goosefoot violet, (4) yellow fritillary, (5) ballhead waterleaf, (6) mountain kittentails, (7) Rocky Mountain paintbrush, (8) cinquefoil, and (9) blue stickseed (meadow forget-me-not).

-Other May flowers (not pictured) included Oregon grape.
+Other May flowers (not pictured) include Oregon grape.

 June